 Through wireless connectivity or remote control capabilities, digital signals are analyzed by intelligent local devices and placed onto networks.

 Contextual, raw data is analyzed.
-This cleansed data is distributed to inform decisions or effect actions.
+This cleansed data is distributed to inform decisions or affect actions.

 Brands can build a differentiated consumer experience by creating a conversation between machines, consumables and people.
 Imagine a coffee machine that automatically orders a consumer's favorite coffee pods when its running low on supplies, thereby removing the decision-making burden off the user.
 Convenience becomes a standard.

-But the benefit doesn't end with convenience – it begins there.
+But the benefits of devicification don't end with convenience – they begin there.
 The brands that ease day-to-day living will be rewarded with customer loyalty, recurring revenue streams and perhaps barriers to entry for their competitors.

 With the advent of the IoT, brands have access to a treasure trove of customer data.
 By utilizing this information, new possibilities are created in the forms of e-commerce and direct to consumer business models.

-Early adopters of IoT will help their businesses reach their goals by helping them move from selling products to services and create new and innovative business models, according to a report by SAP.
+Early adopters of IoT will help their businesses reach their goals by helping them move from selling products to services and create new and innovative business models.
+Devicification will be the main driver of this trend.